 This is what a roof is made of:

 This is where it all starts.
-The roof deck is the foundation of your roofing system.
+The deck is the foundation of your roofing system.
 This layer is usually made from plywood and is securely installed so that all the other roof layers can rest safely upon it.

 The roofing underlayment is installed to protect the roof decking from inclement weather.
 If the underlayment has signs of damage it needs to be repaired as soon as possible.